This is a 2 part article.

 Simply put, this is why we choose to work with quality suppliers like RUD.

-At Holcim (Werribee) we rely on RUD Tyre Protection Chains.
+At Holcim Werribee we rely on RUD Tyre Protection Chains.
 Their strong expertise and professionalism is on display when they fit and maintain our chains on site.
 The team works hard to keep us safe, enable our machines to stay in operation and minimise our costs.

 Air & Allied Sales (Pacific) has partnered with RUD Chains for the past 25 years to deliver outstanding engineered solutions.
-The professional and continued relationship with Ian and his team allows us to continue to support our customers above and beyond their needs.
+The professional and continued relationship with RUD allows us to continue to support our customers above and beyond their needs.

-As Managing Director of ACRAN, we are always excited to provide innovative and quality technical solutions to the market for industrial ventilation, filtration and noise control solutions.
+At ACRAN, we are always excited to provide innovative, quality technical solutions for the industrial ventilation, filtration, and noise control markets.

-Recently we completed a project where RUD chain drives provided a controlled drive solution for an Engineered lift and fulfilled the requirements.
-ACRAN is grateful for the technical and on-site...
+We completed a project in which RUD provided a controlled drive solution for an engineered lift and fulfilled the requirements and we are grateful to RUD for being a trusted partner.

-At Gemilang, we’re confident that our high-quality Endurequip-made Portalifts and vehicle stands will continue to serve us well as we build more buses for the Australian market.
-These provide us unparalleled underbody access, thereby giving our clients the reassurance that every single bus component, from top to bottom, is designed, manufactured, secured and inspected thoroughly by our...
+At Gemilang, we are confident that our high-quality Endurequip Portalifts and vehicle stands will continue to serve us well as we build more buses for the Australian market.

-The team at Jilalan appreciate the quality service you provided in the design, fabrication and commissioning of our platforms for our Wagon remediation project.
+The team at Jilalan appreciates the quality service you provided in designing, fabricating, and commissioning our platforms for our Wagon remediation project.

-RUD's attention to detail and great communications skills ensured that our project was completed to the highest standard and exceeded our expectations.
-From the start of the procurement process you committed to ensuring time...
+RUD's attention to detail and excellent communication skills ensured that our project was completed to the highest standard and exceeded our expectations.
+We are grateful to RUD for their commitment.

-Grima Recycling have been working the team at RUD in realising our plant expansion project.
-The modular RUD chain conveyor has proved to be reliable and effective for the transfer of our recycled products from the loader hopper and up the inclined slop as part of our new process line.
-The regular contact and support provided by RUD compliments the RUD system quality.
+Grima Recycling has been working with the RUD team to realise our plant expansion project.
+The modular RUD chain conveyor has proved reliable and effective for transferring our recycled products from the loader hopper and up the inclined slope as part of our new process line.

-ENCO Precast have been involved with RUD for over 10 years now, predominantly for the supply of the Philipp Group Lifting Hoops for Prestressed Precast Concrete elements for bridges.
-The engineering support led by RUD's Engineering Manager Matt Pauli is always outstanding and has kept us loyal to RUD.
+ENCO Precast has been involved with RUD for over 10 years now, predominantly for the supply of the Philipp Group Lifting Hoops for Prestressed Precast Concrete elements for bridges.

 RUD’s service and product support have been excellent.
 We are happy to recommend RUD to anyone who has problems with their tyre life.